agcai/AppGames/index.md

 ## Privacy Policy

-Effective date: November 07, 2019
+Effective date: September 9, 2019

 App ("us", "we", or "our") operates the App mobile application (the "Service").